DiermeierWolfgang/DiermeierWolfgang/README.md

 - 👋 Hi, I’m @DiermeierWolfgang
 - 👀 I’m interested in electrical drives
-- 🌱 I’m currently studying electric mobility and powergrids
+- 🌱 I’m currently studying electric mobility and powergrids at OTH Regensburg
-- 📫 You can reach me here

 <!---
 DiermeierWolfgang/DiermeierWolfgang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.